Walk and Talk Therapy

 “Some patients may become anxious when confronting something difficult in a traditional seated, face-to-face interaction,” Hays states.
 “Walking in parallel with visual distractions may allow for easier engagement.”

 Walking also propels people forward.
 Clients find that talking and processing issues while walking helps them to see new possibilities and to access their strength–both physically through the movement, and also emotionally and spiritually.
-In addition to the healing power of movement, nature, fresh air and sunlight have also been proven to improve mood.
 Clients have expressed that walking during therapy can help shift heavy emotions and provide a sense of aliveness.
 People often connect nature or being outside with relaxation and fun.
 When walking during therapy, clients’ bodies relax and their mind is distracted, leaving them open to insights and shifting old patterns.

 Come Walk With Me!